Tigers agree to terms with top overall draft pick

 Alex Faedo, a right-hander drafted by the Tigers in the first round last year, did not start his minor league career until this season.
 He’s at Double-A Erie now.

-Mize’s deal includes a signing bonus of $7.5 million.
-In 17 starts at Auburn this year, he went 10-6 with a 3.30 ERA.
+In 17 starts at Auburn this year, Mize went 10-6 with a 3.30 ERA.
 The 6-foot-3 junior averaged 12.24 strikeouts per nine innings.
 The Tigers took him with the No. 1 draft pick earlier this month .
+His bonus in the highest for a player since Aug.
+15, 2011, when pitcher Gerrit Cole agreed to an $8 million bonus with Pittsburgh and outfielder Bubba Starling struck a $7.5 million deal with Kansas City.

 Shortly after Detroit announced the deal with Mize, the Tigers held a news conference with him at Comerica Park.
 He also had a chance to go on the field and interact with players.